LCL Resonance Analysis and Damping in Single-Loop Grid-Forming Wind Turbines: High-Frequency Resonance in Single-Loop Grid-Forming Converters

-A sensitivity \cite{Franklin2019} analysis is conducted to evaluate the variation of the real parts of the resonance modes in response to percentage changes in system parameters.
-The results, presented in Fig. \ref{fig_sensitivity}, show that the AP control and DC voltage control are decoupled with the resonance modes, aligning with conventional expectations.
-More importantly, Fig. \ref{fig_sensitivity} reveals two key observations: \begin{enumerate} \item Apart from the LCL filter parameters, RAP control significantly affects the high-frequency modes, challenging conventional assumptions. \item The inverter-side and line inductors $L_f$ and $L_g$ have opposite effects.
-This behavior differs from GFL converters, where stability depends only on the LCL resonant frequency, and $L_f$ and $L_g$ contribute in similar ways. \end{enumerate}
+A sensitivity analysis \cite{Franklin2019} is conducted to evaluate the variation of the real parts of the resonance modes in response to percentage changes in system parameters.
+The control parameters associated with the AP and DC-link voltage control loops mainly influence the low-frequency dynamics.
+The results, presented in Fig. \ref{fig_sensitivity}, verify that they have negligible influence on the high-frequency resonant modes.
+More importantly, Fig. \ref{fig_sensitivity} reveals two key observations: \begin{enumerate} \item Apart from the LCL filter parameters, RAP control significantly affects the high-frequency modes, challenging conventional assumptions. \item The inverter-side and line inductances $L_f$ and $L_g$ have opposite effects.
+This behavior differs from GFL or converters or SL-GFM converters with droop control, where stability depends only on the LCL resonant frequency, and $L_f$ and $L_g$ contribute in similar ways \cite{Parker2014,Wang2016, Liu2024a}. \end{enumerate}

 To further elaborate the aforementioned observations, a root locus analysis is performed.
 Fig. \ref{fig_loci_kq} shows the root locus diagram as $k_q$ increases from 4 to 11, where the RAP mode shifts from -39 to -106, corresponding to a bandwidth increasing from 6 Hz to 17 Hz.
-Simultaneously, the resonance modes gradually move to the right-half plane (RHP), making the whole system unstable.
+The resonance modes gradually move to the right-half plane (RHP), making the whole system unstable.
 This implies that LCL resonance limits the bandwidth of the RAP loop.
+The critical point at which the system becomes unstable is $k_q = 5.1$.
+If a larger $k_q$ is required for a quicker response, an additional AD strategy is required, which will be elaborated in Section \ref{sec_AD}.